mb803/website4/content/homepage/services.md

 ## Early Language Development & Parent Coaching

-Parent and caregiver coaching serves to empower parents with strategies to support communication within daily routines with your child.
+Parent and caregiver coaching serves to empower parents with strategies to support communication within daily routines with your child who may have a language delay.
 When equipped with the right tools, parents can foster a positive language-learning environment at home.
+In our sessions, we will work together, as a team, to discuss, practice, and plan for using different strategies in daily routines with your little ones.

 ![](/uploads/pexels-andrea-piacquadio-3818963.jpg)